jens-limbach/SSv2-custom-frontend-ai/README.md

 Screenshot of the final frontend embedded in SAP Sales and Service Cloud V2:
 <img src="https://raw.githubusercontent.com/jens-limbach/SSv2-extensibility-workshop/9e354c5e24b8f281dbabd657d3e6d2fccbc01ac1/images/Frontend-Finished.png">

+*This page is still a bit work in progress and the idea is to add a video that shows live the development process with AI and also demonstrates the final frontend application.*

 ## 📑 Table of Contents

 - [Features](#-features)